Gaël Monfils: 2021: Olympics, 500 career wins

-2022: 11th title, Tenth Major quarterfinal, injuries, out of top 50
+2022: Major quarterfinal, injuries

-As the top seed, Monfils won his eleventh title at the first Adelaide International tournament without dropping a set, beating Juan Manuel Cerúndolo, 6th seed Tommy Paul, Thanasi Kokkinakis and 2nd seed Karen Khachanov.
-Monfils pulled out of the second tournament with a neck injury against lucky loser Thiago Monteiro after being a break down in the third set.
+As the top seed, Monfils won his eleventh title at the first Adelaide International tournament without dropping a set, beating Juan Manuel Cerúndolo, sixth seed Tommy Paul, Thanasi Kokkinakis and second seed Karen Khachanov.
+Monfils pulled out of the second tournament with a neck injury against lucky loser Thiago Monteiro, after being a break down in the third set.

 At the Australian Open, Monfils defeated Federico Coria, Alexander Bublik, 16th seed Cristian Garín and Miomir Kecmanović (all in straight sets) to reach his first quarterfinal at the Australian Open since 2016, and first quarterfinal at any major since the 2019 US Open.
-There, he lost to Matteo Berrettini in five sets.
+There, he lost to Matteo Berrettini, in five sets.

-After skipping the start of the clay season, Monfils played his first clay tournament of the year at the 2022 Mutua Madrid Open.
+After skipping the start of the clay season, Monfils played his first clay tournament of the year at the Madrid Open.
 Following his Madrid Masters exit, Monfils underwent a heel surgery as he missed the 2022 French Open and the entire grass season.
 After being out for three months, Monfils returned to action at the Montreal Masters.
 In his first tournament back following a lengthy absence, Monfils sustained a foot injury in his match against Jack Draper.
 He ended his season on 31 October 2022.

-2023: Comeback
+2023: French record with 356 hardcourt wins

-Monfils came back from a four months hiatus at the 2023 BNP Paribas Open in Indian Wells using a protected ranking.
-He lost to Jordan Thompson] in straight sets in the first round.
+Monfils came back from a four months hiatus at the Indian Wells Open in Indian Wells using a protected ranking.
+He lost to Jordan Thompson in straight sets in the first round.
+In the next Masters 1000 2023 Miami Open also using a protected ranking, he retired in the first round against compatriot Ugo Humbert.
+At the French Open, he won his first round match coming from two breaks down in the fifth set over Sebastian Baez to win his first match since his return and at a Major since the Australian Open in January 2022.

+He reached the quarterfinals at the Canadian Open defeating Christopher Eubanks, fourth seed Stefanos Tsitsipas and lucky loser Aleksandar Vukic.
+He lost to seventh seed and eventual champion Jannik Sinner.

+He made his debut at the 2023 Laver Cup, participating in team Europe using protected ranking.